YOWCT/internal-red-tape-reduction-report/content/pages/annex-1.md

 * More information on the “five whys” method is available at: <https://www.isixsigma.com/tools-templates/cause-effect/determine-root-cause-5-whys/>

+###### User interviews

-**User interviews:** All groups conducted interviews with users.
+All groups conducted interviews with users.
 The objective was to capture the overall experience that users have had with the associated process and the elements surrounding the ongoing research.
 Working with the project sponsor, each group identified users who had a varying range of familiarity with the process or service within its scope.
 In preparation for the interviews, each group created a user interview guide by reviewing all the questions that surfaced from all the previous steps.

 * **Note to reader:** It is important to build a question narrative that flows well, cycling from “What?” to “Why?” to “How?”
 Having a copy of the research artifacts (process map, stakeholder map and root cause analysis) on hand for reference is useful for note-taking.

+###### Journey mapping

-**Journey mapping:** Some groups also used a “journey mapping” workshop to capture the user’s experience.
+Some groups also used a “journey mapping” workshop to capture the user’s experience.

 * **Note to reader:** The main difference between this mapping technique and interview questions is that the former captures the user’s experience in a visual way.
 It uses the initial process map to plot out the specific steps in the journey and requires the interviewer to prompt the user to convey the different emotions that users can feel during each step of the established process.
 This way, one can identify how each user feels along the way.
 It shows the interviewers what steps in a process are required, redundant or complex, and allows those analyzing the business process to determine where effective change could be made.
 More information on the “user interview guide” and “journey mapping” are available at: <http://diytoolkit.org/tools/interview-guide-2/> and <http://uxmastery.com/how-to-create-a-customer-journey-map/>